lucyfarnik/starc/README.md

 ## How to run
 Run `python __main__.py` to actually run the experiments, for tests run `pytest`.
+For showing you the current generation of charts, run `python charts.py`.

 ## Help
 If you have any questions, please get in touch with me.
 If something in this